Jerpin/number-detection/README.md

 Bluring and sharpening and then thresholding.

-Thresh holding by considering the average brightness.
+Thresholding by considering the average brightness.

 Uses cv2.findcontours to cpature item(number will be captured).